-In Frisco, Texas, the new Griffin Middle School campus was designed with modern education in mind, focusing on small learning communities within the school, as well as spaces for larger group gatherings.
+In The Colony, Texas, the new Griffin Middle School campus was designed with modern education in mind, focusing on small learning communities within the school, as well as spaces for larger group gatherings.
 Spanning over 180,000 square feet over two stories, the high-traffic areas require durable materials that can withstand the wear and tear of daily school activities.
 Included in those materials is Banker Wire’s architectural pattern FPZ-16, used as wire mesh railing infills.

 Designers chose FPZ-16 for both its sturdiness as well as its aesthetic benefits.
 The iconic curved glass front of the building, as well as the numerous broad windows, create an airy atmosphere in the school’s main hall.
 To continue this trend, FPZ-16’s 66.5% open area enhances the open concept design, providing a strong barrier to ensure the safety of the students without obstructing the flow of natural light.